Belleoram: Attractions

 The Anglican Church in Belleoram, locally known as the "Cathedral of the South Coast" was built in 1891 and consecrated as St. Lawrence Church in 1901.
 The Church is representative of Gothic architecture, a style of architecture developed in Western Europe between the 12th and 16th centuries.

-Visitors can see the John Cluett Heritage House which was built about 1844 and is best described as a "saltbox," one of the simplest forms of architecture and common amongst early settlers.
-The Cluett House, which is over 150 years old, is constructed mainly of original timber.
-Also, they can attend the Ironskull Folk Festival, which is an annual event held the third weekend of July every year.
+The Ironskull Folk Festival is an annual event held the third weekend of July every year.
 The festival showcases the area's musical talent and is a collaboration among many Newfoundland artists.
 The Ironskull Festival takes its name from the mountain located across the harbour.
 A trail provides visitors with the opportunity to hike to the summit and view the surrounding coastline.